 It’s highly suggested that you establish a network of resources prior to hitting a “low.”
 It’s hard to begin a search for a therapist when you’re experiencing a depressive episode.
 So instead of reactive measures, be proactive about researching resources now.

-ry to be flexible.
+Try to be flexible.
 You’ll find that your mental wellness will differ based on life circumstances.
 Sometimes, you’ll find that a weekly self-care routine is key to managing your anxiety.
 Other days, you’ll notice that you need to meet weekly with a therapist or even schedule an appointment with a psychiatrist for medication.
 Once you’re transparent about your needs, you’ll be able to honestly identify the levels of support you need.

 Not sure of where to start?
+Start with this easy "to-do" list

 - Establish a self care routine